informatics-isi-edu/eye-ai-ml/eye_ai/docs/VM_setup_instruction.md

    git config --global credential.helper store
     ```

-# Clone Catalog-ml and Catalog-exec repo
+# Clone and Catalog-exec repo
 1. Create a directory in your homedir for GitHub Repos `mkdir Repos`
 2. In the Repo dir, clone the catalog-ml repo which contains Catalog-ML method and ML model module, and catalog-exec repo